-1. Write a finite volume discretization for the x-momentum equation for a little finite volume in polar coordinates.
+3. Write a finite volume discretization for the x-momentum equation for the little finite volume in polar coordinates.
 Just like the continuity equation done in class, your final equation should only involve pressures, densities, and velocities at the center points of the finite volumes.
-(Choose either polar or Cartesian components for the velocities, not both.)
+Ignore the viscous stresses for now.